You are here: Home About Us

 Since then modern technology has moved on at a furious pace, and The Universe has expanded from a single newspaper company into a modern, sophisticated publishing house with more than 15 titles in its portfolio, including The Catholic Times, The Catholic Companion, The Catholic Who’s Who, Church Building & Heritage Review, as well as a whole range of special Catholic publications designed, produced and distributed for Catholic organisations.

 In April 2015 we achieved another milestone in moving our entire operation to the prestigious Guardian Print Centre in Manchester, and The Catholic Universe moved from a tabloid to the Guardian‘s larger, and very modern, Berliner format.
 New sections were launched, including a weekly Around the Parishes supplement, and a Weekend Companion pullout of family-centred non-religious news and features.

 In addition, our online activities include a comprehensive Catholic shop, and the facility to download our publications from anywhere in the world.

 150 years after it first rolled off the presses, The Universe remains true to its mission of being “a light to guide the world, and a mirror to reflect it”, keeping Catholics informed about their faith, and bringing them ever closer to God.

-© Copyright The Catholic Universe 2018 - Web Design by Livetech
+© Copyright The Catholic Universe 2018 - Web Design and Development by Livetech